 Register of Notices

-This register contains details of notices that have been authorised and/or served and is updated weekly, available from the Documents section of this page.
+This register contains details of notices that have been authorised and/or served and is updated weekly and is available from the related documents section.

 You need to carry out a local land charge search if you want this information to buy a property.
-(Council's Land Charges Section).
 No responsibility will be taken for any errors or omissions in this register and using this information is at your own risk.
 We reserve the right to remove or not display certain notices for confidentiality or other reasons.